cambridge-ceu/GitHub-matters/NOTES.md

 2. Paste the public key into your GitHub account profile.
 3. Copy the repository address from its Code section into .git/config locally.

+This should enable code updates without request for the access token.